TedHerman/nrfdev/README.md

 to get this working is to download and install that dependency (or just make a symbolic link).

-nrfgenmake has other python scripts; it's goal is to read the source files of a project and automatically generate a Makefile suitable to GCC arm (tested with arm-none-eabi).
+nrfgenmake has other python scripts; it reads files of a project and generates a Makefile suitable to GCC arm (tested with arm-none-eabi).
 The goal is to automate building new nRF52 projects.
 This is very incomplete, only a work-in-progress.
 Some example projects are